harshd3004/flask-learning/README.md

 - Rendering HTML templates
 - Template inheritance using base.html
 - Static files: CSS & JavaScript (via `url_for()`)
+- Handling POST requests and working with Flask forms
+- Basic form validation and data retrieval using request.form

 ## 🛠️ How to Run